permafrost-dev/alpinejs-ray/README.md

 npm install alpinejs-ray
 ```

-Although not the recommended way, you can import package normally, along with `alpinejs` and `axios`:
+Although not the recommended way, the package can be imported as an ESM module along with `alpinejs` and `axios`:

 ```js
 import Alpine from 'alpinejs';